KEisenhart/Course3/README.md

 I concluded my merging effort by doing a row bind with the test data frame "on top" and training at the bottom.
 This resulted in 1 merged dataframe called mdata of 10,299 rows x 564 columns.
 I removed the temporary column I used for merging, observationnum, and this left the merged dataframe at 10,299 x 563 columns.
-This addressed step 1 of the course project and provided the tidy dataframe I needed for the next part of the assignment - to extract out mean and standard deviation measurements only.
+This addressed STEP 1 of the course project and provided the tidy dataframe I needed for the next part of the assignment - to extract out mean and standard deviation measurements only.